emmajanedrews/base-template/_posts/2017-08-29-were-back-in-the-running-for-the-5th-straight-year.md

 {% include youtube.html %}

 It’s that time of year once again.
 We’ve been fortunate enough to win the honor of “Best real estate team in &nbsp;Northwest Arkansas” for the last four years.
-With your help, we’d like to make it six in a row.
+With your help, we’d like to make it six in a row.&nbsp;

 **There are a few different ways that you can vote for us, and it’s super easy.&nbsp;**One option is to simply head on over to [Northwest Arkansas Democrat Gazette,](http://www.nwadg.com/best) locate the “Business service and retail” section and vote for The Limbird Team as the “Best real estate team.”